subelsky/html5tutorial/README.markdown

 Choose dx, dy, dw, and dh to your taste, then reload the browser.
 Consult the solution in `ex3` if you get confused.

+# EXERCISE FOUR
+## Basic Animation

+1. Copy `js/libs/jquery-1.5.2.js` to the `js/libs` directory in your project.
+We'll be using jQuery to bind keyboard events and to perform other tasks.

+2. Add a `<script>` tag to the bottom of your index.html file, before the `tutorial.js` file is loaded, to load the jQuery library:

+    <script src="js/libs/jquery-1.5.2.js"></script>

+3. Comment out most of the drawing code we had been working with so the page starts clean.
+The only working code in your `tutorial.js` should look like this:

+    var canvas = document.getElementById("main");
+    var context = canvas.getContext("2d");

+    var characters = new Image();
+    characters.src = "media/characters.gif";

+4. Initialize two variables, `x` and `y`, to zero.
+We'll use these to keep track of the user's current position.

+5. Initialize variables to store the height and width of the canvas.
+Later we'll be changing the size of the canvas dynamically so it makes sense to not hard code these values.

+     var height = $(canvas).height();
+     var width = $(canvas).width();

+5. Setup another onload function for the characters object.
+When the characters image has loaded, we want to bind keyboard events to a function we'll write next:

+    $(window).keyup(move);

+6. Write a move function that updates the character position on screen based on which arrow key was pressed.
+Using the binding from step 5, your move function should accept one argument passed by jQuery: an event object.
+That object has a "which" property containing the code for the key that was pressed.

+The key codes are:

+* Up = 38
+* Down = 40
+* Left = 37
+* Right = 39

+Just increment or decrement x or y, depending on which key was pressed.
+Be sure to guard against x or y going out of bounds (less than zero or greater than the canvas size).

+If you get confused check out `ex4/js/tutorial.js` for an example move function.

+7. At the end of your move function, call context.drawImage to slice out one of the sprites from our file and project it on the screen at the coordinates stored in x and y.

+If you get confused check out `ex4/js/tutorial.js` to see what this looks like.

+8. Reload your browser and try it out.
+You should see your character tracking across the screen slowly.

+9. Let's make this look nicer by clearing the screen before each draw command.
+Add this before your drawImage call:

+    context.clearRect(0,0,width,height);

+10. You may also want to increase the number of pixels that the character travels per key press.

+## Extra Credit

+Try setting up an animation loop that redraws the screen a few times per second.
+This will let you decouple the keyboard events from the drawing.
+You'll need something like this to start your loop:

+    setInterval(runLoopFunction,interval);

+Where runLoopFunction is the name of your function and interval is the number of milliseconds the browser should wait in between calls to that function.

+# EXERCISE FIVE
+## Fun With Forms